mli/deepnumpy-doc/guide/crash-course/1-ndarray.md

 ## Operations

-NDArray supports a large number of standard mathematical operations.
+A ndarray supports a large number of standard mathematical operations.
 Such as element-wise multiplication:

 ```{.python .input  n=18}
 x * y